A physio app design for active people to increase mobility and prevent injuries through mobility assessment and customized exercises

 Learning the Market

 ROM Coach is not the only physio/fitness app in the market.
 We looked at some direct and indirect competitors of ROM Coach and focused on some key features such as calendar integration, video resources and progress tracking.
 Many of these apps do not target improving mobility, healing injuries or scheduling the routines.
-We reviewed what they do well and what they do not well in.
-All of this helped us devise ideas on what can set ROM Coach apart from the rest.
+However, we were not able to get a closer look since many of them require pricy subscriptions.

 Meeting ROM Coach Users